 - Dinner: Pumpkin Puree with Sage Butter and Honey Mustard Chicken Thighs (made on Bulk Prep Day and reheated)

 - After Dinner Prep: Make Pesto and Turkey deli slice roll-ups for tomorrow’s lunch using thawed frozen pesto cubes.
 Pack a coconut almond bar for a lunch snack that was made on Bulk Prep Day.
 Thaw bacon for tomorrow’s BLTA (avocado) dinner sandwiches.

 I have soups and stews pre-made and in the freezer.
 In a pinch, I can pull one of those out a day ahead of time for a meal I know I won’t be able to prepare for.
 It’s also important, if you’re staying on budget, to reward yourself for sticking to the plan.
-We budget in one dinner and one weekend brunch meal out per week.
+We budget to eat Sunday brunch out each week.